Spartan constitution: Spartiates

-Free non-citizen classes
+Perioeci and newer classes

 Besides the Spartiate class, there were many free non-citizen underclasses, many of them poorly described in classical sources.
 The Perioeci or Períoikoi, a social class and population group of non-citizen inhabitants.
 The Perioeci were free, unlike the helots, but were not full Spartan citizens.
 They had a central role in the Spartan economy, controlling commerce and business, as well as being responsible for crafts and manufacturing.
 The Sciritae were similar but fought as infantry not hopalites.

 There were also the Hypomeiones, literally "inferiors", men who were probably Spartiates who had lost their social rank (probably mostly because they could not afford syssitia dues).
 The Mothax (singular Mothon) were fostered with Spartiates and are generally thought to have been the children of slave rape by Spartiates.
 They were prominent in military leadership.

 In the late 5th century BC and later, a new class, the Neodamodes, literally "new to the community", seems to have been composed of liberated Helots.
 The Epeunacti and Partheniae were among the other free non-citizen classes.

 The Trophimoi were a metic guest class.

-Unfree classes
+Helots

 Helots were the state-owned serfs who made up 90 percent of the population.
 They were citizens of conquered states, such as Messenia, who were conquered for their fertile land during the First Messenian War.

 Earlier sources conflate helots and douloi, who were chattel slaves, but later sources distinguish them.
 All free classes seem to have owned douloi.